 Theatre-in-the-round or arena theatre (also referred as central staging) is any theatre space in which the audience surrounds the stage area.

 A separate Wiki entry shows this definition.
 While theaters with audience space to the sides of the stage had existed in colleges and universities, they didn't show up in large-scale performance spaces for several millennia.
 The first theatre that had seating surrounding the stage wasn't built in the United States until 1940.
 Anyone who has seen a concert at an arena has witnessed theatre in the round, which often features set pieces and interactions that are fully immersive in their interactions with the audience.

 The basic construction of a stage for theatre in the round isn't much different than a proscenium stage, other than the side and back walls of the stage are removed.
 The actual stage design may be square, circular, or extended to the left and right wings for greater effect.
 Again we'd refer to modern, touring rock shows for the best examples of this with perhaps the largest and well-known example being U2's 360 Stage, which was constructed for a fully-immersive 360-degree experience at Stadiums across the globe.

-Beyond building the actual stage, Performance has capabilities of creating theatre in the round for large-scale indoor and outdoor events via basic flat-floor seating in chairs, elevated audience seating on bleachers & grandstands, and stadium flip seating as well as using stage decks to design Audience Risers of various shapes, including beveled and curved sections that wrap around the stage seamlessly.
+Beyond building the actual stage, PM1 has capabilities of creating theatre in the round for large-scale indoor and outdoor events via basic flat-floor seating in chairs, elevated audience seating on bleachers & grandstands, and stadium flip seating as well as using stage decks to design Audience Risers of various shapes, including beveled and curved sections that wrap around the stage seamlessly.

 "In theatre, a thrust stage (also known as a platform stage or open stage) is one that extends into the audience on three sides and is connected to the backstage area by its upstage end.
 A thrust has the benefit of greater intimacy between performers and the audience than a proscenium, while retaining the utility of a backstage area."